 If you have a fireplace you're planning to use inside, prepare it for cold weather by having a chimney sweep clean it.
 This eliminates build-up and helps prevent a chimney fire.
 If you have an old fireplace, you may want to look into a fireplace insert that improves heating efficiency.
 If you don't have a chimney cap, a chimney sweep may advise adding one to keep out animals and the elements.

 Achieve Perfect Humidity

 Without a humidifier, heated indoor air can cause uncomfortably dry skin and increase your susceptibility to colds.
 Humidifiers can be purchased to add moisture to single rooms or to a whole house.
 Humidifiers need to be regularly cleaned and often need filter changes to guard against mold and mildew.
-If you're adding a humidifier to a child's room, consider a cool mist humidifier, which uses a fan rather than heat to distribute moisture.
+If you're adding a humidifier to a child's room, consider a cool-mist humidifier, which uses a fan rather than heat to distribute moisture.

 Size Up Your Garage's Stock of Outdoor Supplies

 Rather than waiting until the first snowstorm hits, go through your garage now and size up your salt, sand, and shovel supplies.
 Are your shovels free from cracks?
 Do you have ample supplies of salt and sand to manage any icy deposits on your sidewalk and drive?
 There's no need to fight first-storm crowds when you can hit the store now while the weather's nice.